MicrosoftEdge/WebView2Feedback/FindOnPage.md

         Windows.Foundation.IAsyncAction StartFindAsync(CoreWebView2FindConfiguration configuration);

-        /// Navigates to the next match in the document. void FindNext();
+        /// Navigates to the next match in the document.
+        /// Note: If called when there is no find operation in progress, FindNext will start a new find session.
+        /// If there are no matches to find, FindNext will wrap around to the first match if the search direction is forward,
+        /// or to the last match if the search direction is backward. void FindNext();

-        /// Navigates to the previous match in the document. void FindPrevious();
+        /// Navigates to the previous match in the document.
+        /// Note: If called when there is no find operation in progress, FindPrevious will start a new find session.
+        /// If there are no matches to find, FindPrevious will wrap around to the last match if the search direction is forward,
+        /// or to the first match if the search direction is backward. void FindPrevious();

         /// Stops the current 'Find' operation and hides the Find bar.
         /// If called with no Find session active, it will silently do nothing.